outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - the 'map structure' connecting a 'find useful structures' intent with a 'multi-task function' is similarly useful
         - this is a specific example of a 'function-intent map' structure which is highly useful across problems
         - similarly, identifying the map of 'error structures' and 'specific structures implementing that error' is similarly useful
-            - for example, the 'invisible information' structure is useful as an example of a 'missing information' error, in comparison to other 'error structure implementation examples' like 'unmeasurable information', 'corrupted information', etc
+            - for example, the 'invisible information' structure is useful as an example of a 'missing information' error, in comparison to other 'error structure implementation examples' like 'unmeasurable information', 'corrupted information', etc, which are related but different concepts and are useful to differentiate

 	- a function set to determine the meaning of an interface query is useful as a 'reverse-engineering' implementation method
 	    - for example, the requirements would be a function to generate all possible/legitimate interface queries and a function to determine the meaning of each query